 - Recommended/Optional: Reinforcing stickers for strengthening/repairing holes in notebook paper and handouts

-Students must also have a public library card and access to the library as they will be required to secure and read library books and encyclopedia articles as instructed.
+Students must also have a public library card and access to the library as they may be required to secure and read library books and research articles.

-Finally, students will need to be able to type, print, and email assignments using a sharable word processing program such as Microsoft Word.
+Finally, students will need to be able to type, print, and email assignments using a sharable word processing program compatible with Microsoft Word.